Cow Palace: During World War II

 The arena opened in April 1941.
-During World War II, though, the arena was used for processing soldiers bound for the Pacific Theater.
+During World War II, however, the arena was used for processing soldiers bound for the Pacific Theater.
 In the following years, it hosted hockey and basketball games, wrestling and boxing matches, concerts, roller derby and political events, most notably the 1956 and 1964 Republican National Conventions.
 The arena is still used for the Grand National Rodeo and other events.